risi-kondor/ptens/python/docs/source/ptensork.rst

   A'_{i_1,\ldots,i_k,c}=A_{i_{\sigma^{-1}(1)},\ldots,i_{\sigma^{-1}(k)},c}

 Currently `ptens` supports zeroth, first and second order Ptensors with corresponding classes ``ptensor0``, ``ptensor1`` and ``ptensor2``.
-Each of these classes is derived from the ``torch.Tensor`` class, hence all the usual arithmetic operations can be applied to PTensors.
+Each of these classes is derived
+``torch.Tensor``.
+Hence all the usual arithmetic operations in PyTorch can be directly applied to PTensors.
-Note that some of these operations might break equiavriance, though.
+Note, however, that some of these operations might break equiavriance.
 For example, applying a specific operation to just one slice of a Ptensor (unless it is a slice corresponding to a given setting of the channel dimension) generally breaks equivariance.